pinskylab/kelpEVOL_fq_gz_processing/README.md

 sbatch gridDownloader.sh . https://gridftp.tamucc.edu/genomics/20221011_PIRE-<your_species>-capture/
 ```

-If you download fails, go back to the web browser and check that you can see a file named "tamucc_files.txt" along with the decode and fq files.
+If your download fails, go back to the web browser and check that you can see a file named "tamucc_files.txt" along with the decode and fq files.

 ---